coder-guy-pete/Readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  This application utilizes Inquirer and fs.
-Instructions on how to add these packages are below:
+  This application utilizes Inquirer and Node.JS:
+  * To install Node.JS follow the instructions outlined [here](https://nodejs.org/en/download/package-manager)
+  * To install Inquirer run ```npm install inquirer``` in the folder of the cloned repository

   ## Usage
   A walkthrough video on how to utilize this application is available [here](https://drive.google.com/file/d/1dceDv2m4PQWx428wzxH-kpQDDEU895vC/view?usp=drive_link).